-The government sector is one of four economic sectors in addition to the household sector, the business sector, and the external sector.
+The government sector is one of four economic sectors, along with the household sector, the business sector, and the external sector.
 Unlike business, the government sector is not profit-oriented but rather provides services for the general welfare.
 For example, governments collect taxes to fund spending on essential services such as infrastructure, national security, and health care.

-The government influences the economy through its budget and the regulations and policies it makes.
+One key way governments influence the economy is through their budget and the regulations and policies they make.
 For example, the government makes regulations on business competition, which puts forward the practice of fair competition.
 In addition, the government prohibits anti-competitive practices such as price discrimination, price fixing, and dumping.

 Then, the government also influences the economy by changing its revenue and expenditure budget.
 For example, the government changes the tax rate, where a reduction in the tax rate is expected to stimulate economic growth and vice versa.
 Changing the type of tax can also have an impact on the economy.